sophiecchen/personal-website/thoughts/2024/what-i-read-this-season-summer-2024.md

 *By Mark Scanlon, Frank Breitinger, Christopher Hargreaves, Jan-Niclas Hilgert, and John Sheppard*

+This paper evaulates how effective GPT-4 is at TODO.

+summary-takeaways-strengths and improvements-questions

 ## An Alternate Location for Deleted SMS/iMessage Data in Apple Devices

 *By James McGee*